Huss8in/Python-Kiwilytics-Project/README.md

 # Python-Kiwilytics-Project

 ## Overview
-This repository contains a Python script and Jupyter Notebook for **analyzing customer orders and product sales**.
+This repository contains a Jupyter Notebook for **analyzing customer orders and product sales**.
 The workflow demonstrates reading data, performing exploratory data analysis (EDA), answering business questions, creating visualizations, and summarizing insights.

 ## Project Workflow
 1. **Load Dataset:** Read the CSV file and inspect its structure.